davps/node-webapp-boilerplate/README.md

 node-webapp-boilerplate
 =======================

-Opinionated structure of a commercial grade node.js based web app
+Opinionated structure of a commercial grade node.js based web app.

+Work in progress.